- Getting started with the Kythe codebase

 Getting started with the Kythe codebase

 All changes to Kythe must go through code review before being submitted, and each individual or corporate contributor must sign an appropriate Contributor License Agreement.
 Once your CLA is submitted (or if you already submitted one for another Google project), make a commit adding yourself to the AUTHORS and CONTRIBUTORS files.
-This commit can be part of your first Differential code review.
+This commit can be part of your first Pull Request.

 Kythe C++ code follows the Google style guide.
 You can run

 If you forgot to do this for a commit, you can amend it easily: